-J. T. Baker TEAM® 'Low Na+' acid neutralizer is recommended for spills of this product.
+J. T. Baker NEUTRASORB® acid neutralizers are recommended for spills of this product.

 7. Handling and Storage

 Keep in tightly closed polyethylene containers.
 Store in a cool, dry place with adequate ventilation separated from other chemicals.
 Protect from physical damage.
 Storage facilities should be constructed for containment and neutralization of spills.
 Handling and storage of HF requires special materials and technology for containers, pipes, valves, etc., which is available from suppliers.
 Containers of this material may be hazardous when empty since they retain product residues (vapors, liquid); observe all warnings and precautions listed for the product.